jaypipes/ghw/README.md

 * `ghw.Disk.SizeBytes` contains the amount of storage the disk provides
 * `ghw.Disk.PhysicalBlockSizeBytes` contains the size of the physical blocks used on the disk, in bytes
+* `ghw.Disk.DriveType` is the type of drive.
+It is of type `ghw.DriveType` which has a `ghw.DriveType.String()` method that can be called to return a string representation of the bus.
+This string will be "HDD", "FDD", "ODD", or "SSD", which correspond to a hard disk drive (rotational), floppy drive, optical (CD/DVD) drive and solid-state drive.
-* `ghw.Disk.BusType` is the type of bus used for the disk.
-It is of type `ghw.BusType` which has a `ghw.BusType.String()` method that can be called to return a string representation of the bus.
-This string will be "SCSI", "IDE", "Virtio", or "NVMe"
+* `ghw.Disk.StorageController` is the type of storage controller/drive.
+It is of type `ghw.StorageController` which has a `ghw.StorageController.String()` method that can be called to return a string representation of the bus.
+This string will be "SCSI", "IDE", "virtio", or "NVMe"
 * `ghw.Disk.NUMANodeID` is the numeric index of the NUMA node this disk is local to, or -1
 * `ghw.Disk.Vendor` contains a string with the name of the hardware vendor for